ChrstphrHll/npc_gen/students/Moki Aelynthi.md

 ### Description
 - Gnome Druid from Aldercrown Empire
 - 6th year Protection student in Burk
-- shoulder length wavy auburn hair that's plain, Pale Gray eyes, and Tan skin
+- long wavy dark red hair that's braided, Pale Gray eyes, and Tan skin
 - Is Open and Devious, and has Live and Let Live as their ideal

 ### Organizations